 Find your personal rhythm to get the most out of the music during your run, and choose music with the bpm (beats per minute) that suits your tempo.

 Use your emotions, your senses, your musical skills – or count your steps to be more exact, by finding out how many times per minute you put one foot on the ground, then select music with the BPM that matches that.

 Music by itself increases concentration, lowers perception of effort, provides ongoing stimulus and generally leaves you feeling more positive.
 Put on a pair of earplugs or headphones, and running feels easier and more enjoyable, so you get better at it.

 Sometimes it’s as if the training just flies off when there is good music in the ears.
-The mood is lifted and the mental batteries charges up.
+The mood is lifted and the mental batteries charge up.
 This makes the training an extra positive experience.

-It will be a benefit to choose music according to the theme of the training, for example a little more intense music and fast rhythms for interval training, while listening to more relaxing music on the easy recovery runs or LSD runs.
+It will be a benefit to choose music according to the theme of the training, for example, a little more intense music and fast rhythms for interval training, while listening to more relaxing music on the easy recovery runs or LSD runs.

-Choose Your Personal Playlist
+Choose Your Personal Playlist When Running

-Studies shows that listening to music while running can block out the pain signals being sent from your brain and reduce the feeling of fatigue.
+Studies show that listening to music while running can block out the pain signals being sent from your brain and reduce the feeling of fatigue.
 This, in turn, can mean your performance improves as you are not focused on the pain and can instead just run.
 Listening to fast music while running can increase your pace by up to 15%.

-I hope you like this Post and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.
+I hope you like this post and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.